MoeskerDev/TheExplorationofaLifetime/README.md

     [![Mars video](http://i3.ytimg.com/vi/D8pnmwOXhoY/hqdefault.jpg)](https://youtu.be/D8pnmwOXhoY)

 ### Code
+* The jumbotron came from the CI tutorial, but I used [online](https://stackoverflow.com/questions/55038449/adding-background-image-to-jumbotron/55039070) code to add an image to it.
-*   The pull-right that I used on the navbar came from this [site](https://stackoverflow.com/questions/28052869/bootstrap-navbar-and-position-logo-on-right-side-of-menu).
+*   The mx-auto that I used came from this [site](https://stackoverflow.com/questions/39031224/how-to-center-cards-in-bootstrap-4).
-*   The code for the [table](getbootstrap.com/docs/4.0/content/tables/) was taken from Bootstrap.
+*   The code for the [cards](https://getbootstrap.com/docs/4.0/components/card/) was taken from Bootstrap.
 *   The [resizing](https://stackoverflow.com/questions/15685666/changing-image-sizes-proportionally-using-css) of the images so that they are equal.
-*   The basic code for the form was taken from a CI tutorial.
+*   The basic code for the form was taken from a CI tutorial, but the code for the radio buttons was taken from [here](https://www.w3schools.com/bootstrap4/bootstrap_forms_inputs.asp).
+* The styling of the [hr](https://www.w3schools.com/howto/howto_css_style_hr.asp) element to make it more visible.
 *   The (submit) [button](https://stackoverflow.com/questions/2238239/tooltips-for-button) code came from a CI tutorial and was adjusted.
+*   Regarding [responsiveness](https://www.w3schools.com/cssref/pr_dim_min-height.asp) and showing my menu options in mobile, the min-height helped me out a lot.
-*   Regarding media queries, I have looked at CI tutorials and online as mentioned in the bug fixing section.
+* For the grid system, I have looked at CI tutorials and [online](https://getbootstrap.com/docs/4.0/layout/grid/).
 *   In the end, most of the basic structures came from CI tutorials.
 I especially looked again at the miniprojects.

 ### Acknowledgements